spinklerz/Projects/Networking_And_Security/Network_Attacks/README.md

 - Solution

   - Dynamic firewalls, IDS, behavioral analysis, and NGFW can be great defenses against DoS floods.
+Third party services like cloudflare or other CDN's excel in this type of detection and prevention.

   - TCP cookies are very effective in stopping TCP SYN floods as they don't reserve connection space immediately and keep these open connections in a storage-like cache.
 And the server will encode data into the SYN ACK sequence number.
 And what this does is that for any legitimate connection, it will have the correctly incremented value.